+Why is my nose leaking water or why does my nose runs when I bend over?
 A hole or tear in the brain lining will result in a leak of fluid that normally surrounds the brain.
-This fluid is known as cerebrospinal fluid or “CSF.”
-Drainage of CSF into the sinuses can result in many problems.
-Most notably the annoying constant nasal dripping.
-This article discusses current thoughts on the causes and diagnosis of CSF leaks.
+This clear fluid running from nose or yellow watery liquid from nose NHS coming out of nose or nasal passage down to the throat is known as cerebrospinal fluid or “CSF.”
+It may sometime look like an orange liquid coming out of nose.
+Drainage of CSF or brain fluid leak into the sinuses can result in many problems where cold medicine may help but may not totally resolve the real issue.
+Cerebrospinal Fluid leak or spontaneous spinal CSF leak symptoms annoying constant nasal dripping, nose drips when bending over, clear liquid dripping from nose or sore throat and runny nose.
+This article discusses current thoughts on the causes and diagnosis of CSF leaks treated.

 Anatomy and Physiology